zorgy28/verbund_tender/README.md

 -- Basic policies (adjust based on auth requirements) CREATE POLICY "Allow all for service role" ON tenders FOR ALL TO service_role USING (true);
 CREATE POLICY "Allow all for service role" ON tender_documents FOR ALL TO service_role USING (true);
-CREATE POLICY "Allow all for service role" ON tender_images FOR ALL TO service_role USING (true);
+CREATE POLICY "Allow all for service role" ON tender_document_images FOR ALL TO service_role USING (true);
 CREATE POLICY "Allow all for service role" ON tender_document_types FOR ALL TO service_role USING (true);
 CREATE POLICY "Allow all for service role" ON tender_criteria FOR ALL TO service_role USING (true);
 CREATE POLICY "Allow all for service role" ON tender_criteria_dependencies FOR ALL TO service_role USING (true);